 "Can we go home now?"

 She said yes.

-It took me nearly an hour to finally come out of my panic-shell and make something up that would convince Momma that no, I hadn't been kidnapped or assaulted or felt up by dirty old men.
+It took me nearly an hour to finally come out of my self-loathing panic-induced shell and make something up that would convince Momma that no, I hadn't been kidnapped or assaulted or felt up by dirty old men.
 In the end, I just told her that I got really scared and maybe hinted that I had some separation anxiety.

 It wasn't a lie.
 It just wasn't the complete truth.

 Later that night after I had successfully convinced myself that yes I was still in one piece and no there weren't any Mafiosi coming after me, Iemitsu came home again.
 For once, there were no flowers, no overexcited greetings.
 He was quiet, tired even.
 The crayon in my hand I was distracting myself with stilled in it's furious scribbling.

 Iemitsu was home how long has he been here was he watching were they watching do they know

 I bit the inside of my cheek hard and focused on my breathing.

 "An accident," he said.
 "There was an accident at the construction site yesterday."